Cogeneration

 Filters made of layers of sand and coal trap remove any remaining floc and fine solids.

-We use ultraviolet light to kill any remaining micro-organisms that can make us sick.
-We pass the water through a set of submerged ultraviolet lamps that destroy micro-organisms by damaging their DNA.
+We use ultraviolet light to kill any remaining microorganisms that can make people sick.
+We pass the water through a set of submerged ultraviolet lamps that destroy microorganisms by damaging their DNA.

-At our plants, we use recycled water instead of drinking water wherever we can.
+At our facilities, we use recycled water instead of drinking water wherever we can.
 Hoses, sprays and filter backwashes all use recycled water.

 We release the remaining treated wastewater into the ocean at Potter Point, Kurnell.